Strategies for Selecting Health Professions Schools

 Osteopathic College Information Book (CIB) for osteopathic (DO) schools (free online)

 How many schools?
 Nationally, most medical school applicants apply to about sixteen schools.
 The number of schools that you apply to is up to you, but bear in mind that it can get very costly.
 Application fees and interviewing costs add up quickly.
 Filling out a secondary application can take upwards of eight hours (you will often need to do research on the schools, and depending on the number of essays may spend quite a bit of time polishing your answers).
 Additionally, numerous interviews can take valuable time away from your studies if you’re applying while you’re still a student.

 Here are some criteria you may take into consideration:

-- Public vs. Private and Residency Preference: About 84 of the 138 US allopathic medical schools and 30 dental schools are affiliated with state university’s (if you look in the publications mentioned above, public or private designation is stated for each school).
-Most state schools give some preference to state residents, or residents of states with whom they have contracted.
+- Public vs. Private and Residency Preference: The MSAR will provide detailed information on whether schools are public or private.
+Most state schools give preference to state residents, or residents of states with whom they have contracted.

 - Coursework Prerequisites: Different schools require different prerequisite courses, especially when it comes to dental and veterinary schools.